+The City of Goleta acted as the lead agency for this project, as it was formulated in 2011, and adopted a Mitigated Negative Declaration for the project.
 Section 13096(a) of the Commission's administrative regulations requires Commission approval of a Coastal Development Permit application to be supported by a finding showing the application, as conditioned by any conditions of approval, to be consistent with any applicable requirements of the California Environmental Quality Act (CEQA).
 Section 21080.5(d)(2)(A) of CEQA prohibits a proposed development from being approved if there are feasible alternatives or feasible mitigation measures available which would substantially lessen any significant adverse effect that the activity may have on the environment.

 The Commission incorporates its findings on Coastal Act consistency at this point as if set forth in full.
 These findings address and respond to all public comments regarding potential significant adverse environmental effects of the project that were received prior to preparation of the staff report.
 As discussed above, the proposed development is not consistent with the policies of the Coastal Act.
-There are feasible alternatives that would avoid the adverse environmental effects of the project for the reasons listed in this report.
+There are feasible alternatives that would avoid the adverse environmental effects of the reasons listed in this report.
 Therefore, the Commission finds that the proposed project is not consistent with the requirements of the Coastal Act to conform to CEQA.